AmirAbaskohi/Hardware-implementation-of-Neural-Network-for-MNIST-using-verilog/README.md

 𝒙𝒊and 𝒚𝒋are the input and output values of the neuron. 𝑾𝒊𝒋and 𝒃𝒋showsthe value ofneuronweights and biases, respectively.
 Function f (.)represents the nonlinear activationfunction.

-oday, artificial neural networks are used in various criticalapplications such as classification,pattern recognition,clustering, optimization, etc. Image classificationis the process of analyzing the image toidentify the 'class'of it.
+Today, artificial neural networks are used in various criticalapplications such as classification,pattern recognition,clustering, optimization, etc. Image classificationis the process of analyzing the image toidentify the 'class'of it.